 - Speed – 10

+The SVG file can be simply copied and then pasted into MTC.
+Each portion should be on a separate layer.
 I created a third layer with a rectangle surrounding the pennants which I set as the bottom layer.
 (I may not have needed the rectangle, but I wanted to make sure the registration marks stayed in the same exact place for the printing and cutting.
 By having the rectangle layer turned on for both steps, the registration marks never moved.)

 I labeled the image layer, “Print Only”, the cut line layer, “Cut Only”, and the rectangle layer, “Print and Cut”.
 This was to remind me which layers should be turned on, and which should be turned off for each step.